Key dates and locations

-If you're disabled, or if you become ill at the time of your assessments, then special arrangements may be made for you.
+If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.

 Past assessment papers

-We have an archive of past assessment papers from your course that you can look at, to give you an idea of what to expect from your assessment, and can be a useful revision aid.
+We have an archive of past assessment papers from your course that you can look at to give you an idea of what to expect from your assessment.
+These can be useful revision aids.

 Our classification calculator is a downloadable Excel spreadsheet which you can use to estimate your final degree classification.